-That’s why we were more than thrilled to hear of the release of watchOS 3 last fall, which Apple described to have greatly improved the mechanism for syncing between the phone and watch (Cool!).
-Also exciting to hear was the improvement to running apps much faster and more efficiently, mainly by keeping frequently-used apps in memory and updating information in the background (Really Cool!).
+That’s why we were more than thrilled to hear of the release of iWatch OS3 last fall, which Apple described to have greatly improved the mechanism for syncing between the phone and watch (Cool!).
+Also exciting to hear was the improvement of running apps much faster and more efficiently, mainly by keeping frequently-used apps in memory and updating information in the background (Really Cool!).
 All of which makes for a more favorable operating environment for a healthcare messaging app.

 With this news, our team set out to revamp the TigerConnect Clinical Collaboration Platform – Standard watch app from the ground up, utilizing all the improved performance benefits watchOS 3 offers.
 We also took the opportunity to update the look and feel of the user interface.
 We’re very happy with the end result, which boils down to a much snappier and responsive messaging experience.

 With all this said, take the new and improved TigerConnect Clinical Collaboration Platform – Standard Apple watch app out for a spin and let us know what you think!